Juan Pablo Pérez Alfonzo: Legacy and death

-After the 1973 oil crisis, the brief period of economic prosperity for Venezuela was relatively short lived.
+After the 1973 oil crisis, economic prosperity for Venezuela was relatively short-lived.
 In 1976 Pérez Alfonzo gave an intuitive warning about what economists now call the "natural resource curse": "Ten years from now, twenty years from now, you will see, oil will bring us ruin...
 It is the devil's excrement."
 This was the case during the "1980s oil glut".
 OPEC member countries were not adhering strictly to their assigned quotas, and once again oil prices plummeted.

-Pérez Alfonzo died in Washington, D.C., at the Georgetown University Hospital on 3 September 1979, having succumbed to pancreatic cancer.
-He was 75 years old.
+Pérez Alfonzo died in Washington, D.C., at the Georgetown University Hospital on 3 September 1979, at age 75, having succumbed to pancreatic cancer.

 El Vigía's Juan Pablo Pérez Alfonzo Airport was named in his honor in 1991.

-Since 1998, the Orden Juan Pablo Pérez Alfonzo (Order of Juan Pablo Pérez Alfonzo) is the Venezuelan award of state given to those who contribute to works related to mining, petroleum and energy.
+Since 1998, the Orden Juan Pablo Pérez Alfonzo (Order of Juan Pablo Pérez Alfonzo) is the Venezuelan award of state given to those who contribute to works related to mining, petroleum, and energy.